Hrothgar: Beowulf

-In the epic poem Beowulf, Hrothgar is mentioned as the builder of the great hall Heorot, and ruler of Denmark, when the Geatish hero Beowulf arrives to defeat the monster Grendel.
+In the epic poem Beowulf, Hrothgar is mentioned as the builder of the great hall Heorot and ruler of Denmark, when the Geatish hero Beowulf arrives to defeat the monster Grendel.

-When Hrothgar is first introduced in Beowulf, it is explained that he was the second of four children of King Healfdene: he had an older brother, Heorogar, who was king before him; a younger brother Halga; and a sister, who was married to the king of Sweden.
+When Hrothgar is introduced in Beowulf, it is explained that he was the second of four children of King Healfdene: he had an older brother, Heorogar, who was king before him; a younger brother Halga; and a sister, who was married to the king of Sweden.
 The sister is not named in the manuscript and most scholars agree this is a scribal error, but suggested names are Signy and Yrsa.
 Friderich Kluge (1896) accordingly suggested that the line be restored as hyrde ic þ [Sigeneow wæs Sæw]elan cwen, rendering the Norse names in Old English forms.
 However, the only certain Swedish (Scylfing) royal name ending in -ela that has come down to us is Onela, and according to the rules of alliteration, this means that the queen's name must have begun with a vowel.
 Sophus Bugge consequently identified her with the Swedish queen Yrsa.
 He thus suggested the line should be emended to read hyrde ic þ[æt Ȳrse wæs On]elan cwen.
 Most 20th-century translators followed this suggestion.
 However, in Norse tradition, Yrsa was the daughter and lover/rape victim of Hrothgar's younger brother Halga, and the mother of Halga's son Hroðulf, and most modern translators simply leave the line as it is.

 The poem further tells that Hrothgar was "slain in war" and so his kinsmen eagerly followed him.
 He is both honest and generous: "He broke no oaths, dealt out rings, treasures at his table".
 When Beowulf leads his men to Denmark, he speaks of Hrothgar to both a coast-guard and to Hrothgar's herald: he calls Hrothgar a "famed king", "famed warrior", and "protector of the Scyldings" (the ruling clan), and describes him as "old and good."
 The poet emphasizes that the Danes "did not find fault" with Hrothgar, "for that was a good King".
 When Beowulf defeats Grendel, Hrothgar rewards Beowulf and his men with great treasures, showing his gratitude and open-handedness.
 The poet says that Hrothgar is so generous that "no man could fault him, who wished to speak the truth."